Plumsail/forms-docs/Public/how-to/zapier-googlesheets.rst

 .. title:: Create rows in Google Sheets from Data Table

 .. meta::
-   :description: Use Zapier and Plumsail public web forms to create rows in Google Sheets from Data Table
+   :description: Use Zapier and Plumsail public web forms to create rows in Google Sheets from Data Table rows submitted by anonymous users

 How to create rows in Google Sheets from Data Table with Zapier
 ==================================================================